embergershared/kubectl-verbosity/README.md

 - Comment:

-Now we see interesting things:
+  - Now we see interesting things:

-  - Which kubeconfig file is used
+    - Which `kubeconfig` file is used
-  - what API call to the Kubernetes API is being made
+    - what RESTful `Kubernetes API` call is being made
-  - the duration it took to execute the Web API call
+    - the duration it took to execute the steps

 The verbosity levels are: